Primitive Types

 Booleans

 The bool type represents a boolean value - yes or no, true or false.
-It has two possible values: true and false which are keywords in Move.
-For booleans, there's no need to explicitly specify the type - the compiler can infer it from the value.
+It has two possible values: true and false, which are keywords in Move.
+For booleans, the compiler can always infer the type from the value, so there is no need to explicitly specify it.

 let x = true;